aquasecurity/tfsec/docs/checks/google/compute/index.md

 - [enable-shielded-vm-im](enable-shielded-vm-im) Instances should have Shielded VM integrity monitoring enabled

+- [enable-shielded-vm-sb](enable-shielded-vm-sb) Instances should have Shielded VM secure boot enabled

 - [enable-shielded-vm-vtpm](enable-shielded-vm-vtpm) Instances should have Shielded VM VTPM enabled

 - [enable-vpc-flow-logs](enable-vpc-flow-logs) VPC flow logs should be enabled for all subnetworks